 Any violations of the above dress code will be subject to disciplinary action.
 The first offense will be a verbal warning and correction of the dress code violation.
-The second offense will include correction of the dress code violation and a referral to the Associate Dean or Campus Dean of the College of Nursing or his/her designated agent.
+The second offense will include correction of the dress code violation and a referral to the Associate Dean of Academic & Student Affairs or designee.